xsco/libdjinterop/README.md

 How Do I Build It?
 ============================

-`libdjinterop` requires headers to be installed for:
+`libdjinterop` requires the following compile-time dependencies:

 * [zlib](http://zlib.net)
 * [Boost](https://boost.org) (libraries required for unit tests; headers only for the main library)